cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ### Image position

-By default, the image is centered, but you can specify the position by using one of class `normal` , `left` and `right`.
+By default, the image is centered, but you can specify the position by using one of the classes `normal`, `left`, and `right`.
 For example:

 - **Normal position**